Zhu Zhu: Career

 In 2012, Zhu participated in five films, such as Shanghai Calling, Secret Sharer, and Cloud Atlas.

 In 2014, Zhu starred in a supporting role in the romantic comedy film The Old Cinderella, produced by Lu Chuan.

 In 2014, Zhu played the female lead in the film Last Flight, opposite Ed Westwick and featuring Leon Lee and Cary Alexander.

 In 2014, Zhu began starring in the American TV series Marco Polo which premiered on Netflix in December 2014.

 In 2016, Zhu signed on for a Bollywood historical war drama film Tubelight, opposite Salman Khan.
 The film is directed by Kabir Khan and was released on Eid 2017.
 It was the first time that she was in Bollywood.
 She reached Mumbai on 3 August 2016 to learn Hindi as soon as possible.

+On 18 March 2021, Zhu Zhu married Wang Yunjia.
+Wang was born in 1986 and graduated from the University of Manchester in the UK.
+He is the Beijing regional executive partner of a men's suit brand.